back to Blog

 Key Takeaways

-• This glossary explains 75+ essential wholesale commerce and B2B eCommerce terms used across pricing, shipping, inventory, and ordering workflows. .
+• This glossary explains 80+ essential wholesale terms and B2B eCommerce terms used across pricing, shipping, inventory, fulfillment, and ordering workflows.

-• Understanding common B2B terms (like MOQ, COGS, FOB, lead times, and gross margin) helps teams streamline operations and avoid costly mistakes.
+• Understanding common terms like MOQ, COGS, FOB, lead time, gross margin, sell-through, and net payment terms helps wholesale teams avoid mistakes and improve efficiency.

-• Clear B2B terminology improves communication between brands, distributors, retailers, reps, and online B2B portals.
+• Clear B2B terminology improves communication between brands, distributors, retailers, sales reps.

-• Use this glossary as an ongoing reference guide as you scale your wholesale or B2B ordering operation.
+• Use this wholesale glossary as a reference as you scale your wholesale business, improve your B2B ordering process, or launch a digital B2B portal.

 Whether you’re a brand expanding into wholesale, a retailer buying in bulk, or a seasoned B2B sales rep, wholesale commerce comes with a long list of channel-specific terms that can feel overwhelming.
-And honestly?
-Even the pros mix them up sometimes.
+Even experienced teams mix them up sometimes.

-If you’ve ever found yourself thinking that half of these B2B terms sound like Greek, you’re not alone.
-This glossary breaks down the essential words, abbreviations, and concepts used across wholesale, B2B eCommerce, shipping, pricing, and ordering workflows, so you can speak wholesale fluently offline and navigate any B2B portal with confidence.
+If you’ve ever felt like half of these B2B terms sound like Greek, you’re not alone.
+This glossary breaks down the essential words, abbreviations, and concepts used across wholesale, B2B eCommerce, shipping, pricing, inventory, and order management so you can speak wholesale fluently offline and navigate any B2B portal confidently.

 A